mikiyas-girma/java-ws/README.md

 Implements a CORS filter to handle cross-origin requests.

 ### index.jsp
-A simple JSP file that serves as the home page of the web service application.
+A simple JSP file that serves as the home page of the web service application

-## Screenshots
-Include screenshots of the following to demonstrate successful deployment:
-- Tomcat Manager showing the deployed application.
-- Browser showing the WSDL for the SOAP web service.
-- Postman showing successful requests and responses for the SOAP web service.
-- Postman showing successful requests and responses for the REST web service.

 ## Conclusion
 This project demonstrates how to implement and deploy a simple web service in a Java environment using both SOAP and RESTful web services.